-I was educated in the public schools of Birmingham, Indiana; מתב Mt.
-Lebanon, Evansville, Alabama: I was graduated in June, 1962 Pennsylvania. from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florica in March, 1971 with a Master of Business Administration degree.
+I was educated in the public schools of Birmingham, Indiana; םמב Mt.
+Evansville, Lebanon, Alabama: I was graduated in June, 1962 from the Pennsylvania.
+Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
 I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
-I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,
+Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,

 Credit, General Accounting and Budget Departments over the past 23 years.
-I became Assistant Controller in 1974, Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984. responsibilities include coordination accounting and regulatory matters before this Commission (FPSC) and the Federal Energy Regulatory Commission (FERC).
-I have presented testimony before this Commission in other proceedings.
+I became Assistant Controller in 1974.
+Controller in 1981, and I was elected to my present 3 position as Assistant Vice President in April, 1984. responsibilities include coordination 5 accounting and regulatory matters before this Commission 6 (FPSC) and the Federal Energy Regulatory Commission 7 (FERC).
+I have presented testimony before this Commission 8 in other proceedings.

-What is the purpose of your testimony?
-11
+11 Q. What is the purpose of your testimony?

-The purpose of my testimony is to respond to various areas 13 of Commission and company concern regarding the confidentiality of certain fuel cost information supplied to the Commission.
+A. The purpose of my testimony is to respond to various areas of Commission and company concern regarding the confidentiality of certain fuel cost information supplied to the Commission.
 I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential business information" as defined by Section 366.093, Florida Statutes.

-Q. Tooes Tampa Electric object to providing the Commission 23 a report detailing all purchases of 24 transportation and fuel handling services?
-25
+Q. Does Tampa Electric object to providing the Commission with a report detailing all purchases of fuel, transportation and fuel handling services?

-Tampa Electric does not object to continuing to No. furnish to the Commission the information it needs to review company expenditures for fuel, transportation and However, 25 will describe fuel handling services.
-I later, it is clearly in the best interests of ratepayers and the company for this Commission to continue treat certain of this information submitted "Specified Confidential."
+Tampa Electric does not object to continuing No. furnish to the Commission the information it needs to review company expenditures for fuel, transportation and will describe fuel handling services.
+I However, as later, it is clearly in the best interests of the ratedavers and the company for this Commission to continue this information submitted certain of treat "Specified Confidential."

-What portion of the report should be confidential?
+O. What portion of the report should be confidential?